 In every relationship there are times when it is helpful to have a professional as a sounding board.
 Couples therapy you can learn about “blind spots.”
 Blind spots are things you do that you are not aware of, but others can see.
 For example, unhealthy communication patterns and conflict avoidance.
 The goal of therapy is to increase awareness and tools to increase satisfaction in the relationship.

-As of March 11, 2020, Governor Ducey has declared a state of emergency regarding the presence of Covid-19, also known as novel coronavirus.
-While no cases have been connected to my office, my intent is to minimize community risk and provide a pathway for continuity of services during this time.
+In light of recent announcements of Covid-19 community spread in Maricopa County, while no cases have been connected to my office, my intent is to minimize community risk and provide a pathway for continuity of services during this time.

 If you are feeling unwell, have travelled in the last 14-21 days to an affected area, or have a friend or family member who may have been exposed to Covid-19, please refrain from attending in-person sessions.